KYVENetwork/wAR/README.md

 ## Keeping the bridge accountable

-To keep the bridge accountable, the custodian can buy tokens from a PSC/DAO and needs to stake them.
-For every swap, the custodian recieves fees.
-When the custodian misbehaves, the staked tokens can be slashed by the DAO.
-When the amount of fees and $AR in the wallet exceeds the staked token values, the custodian needs to buy more tokens.
+To keep the bridge accountable, the custodian can buy tokens from a [PSC/DAO](https://community.xyz/#KJ3m8ldGqZwo1wnJuKGasnWQlLTqDdJoH0Ell224grs) and needs to stake them.
+For every swap sent to the custodian, a fee is sent to community.
+When the custodian misbehaves, the staked tokens can be slashed by the community.
+When the amount of $AR in the wallet exceeds the staked token values, the custodian needs to buy more tokens to ensure accountability.

-_Note: This process needs to be implemented_
+This allows anyone to buy into the profit-streams of $wAR.
+The more $wAR a user has, the higher the chance for receiving the fee is.
+Everyone inside the community can vote on the size of the fee.

 ## Roadmap